Maged152/Typo-Language-Fixer/README.md

-# CMakeLibTemplate
+# TypeLangFixer
-CMakeLibTemplate is a comprehensive template designed to streamline the process of building a library using `CMake`.
+TypeLangFixer is a comprehensive template designed to streamline the process of building a library using `CMake`.
 This template provides a solid foundation, including a clear and organized directory structure, essential CMake configuration files, and best practices for library development.
-With CMakeLibTemplate, developers can quickly set up a new project with consistent build settings and focus on writing their library code, rather than spending time on initial configuration.
+With TypeLangFixer, developers can quickly set up a new project with consistent build settings and focus on writing their library code, rather than spending time on initial configuration.
 Whether you are developing a static or shared library, this template ensures a smooth and efficient start to your CMake-based project.

 # Features
 * Build the Library: Easily compile your library with CMake.